#7 will make you squirm.

-9 Surprising Items You Should Never (We Repeat, Never) Have In Your Bathroom
+9 Surprising Items You Should Never Have In Your Bathroom

 The bathroom is a zone of the home that can be hard to keep hygienic, let alone stylish.
-Luckily our new range of bath essentials, from towels to body care products can help with that.
+Luckily our range of bath essentials can help with that.
 But before you add to your bathroom with luxurious new items, it's important to clear out the old.

 We've previously shared some helpful decorating tips for those of us who aren't currently blessed with a palatial ensuite, so now we're sharing the household items you should probably consider removing from your bathroom.